School choice with independent versus consolidated districts: Empirical results

-The results imply that there is a consolidation premium for high-ability students, and possibly for students from a higher socio-economic background.
-As table \ref{tab:students_summary} shows, the explanatory variable SES is standardized and has unit variance, whereas the variance of ``ability'' is about $1.5$.
-Because the estimated coefficient in table \ref{tab:explaining_gains} is also larger for ``ability'' than for SES, it follows that an increase in student ability by one standard deviation increases the consolidation premium by about $1.5 \times 0.014 \approx 0.021$ utility units, whereas an increase of the socio-economic status indicator by one standard deviation increases the consolidation premium by only $0.009$.
+The results imply that there is a consolidation premium for high-ability students.
+As Table \ref{tab:students_summary} shows, the explanatory variable SES is standardized and has unit variance, whereas the variance of ``ability'' is about $1.5$.
+Because the estimated coefficient in Table \ref{tab:explaining_gains1} is also larger for ``ability'' than for SES, it follows that an increase in student ability by one standard deviation increases the consolidation premium by about $1.5 \times 0.0966 \approx 0.15$ kilometres, whereas an increase of the socio-economic status indicator by one standard deviation increases the consolidation premium by only $0.06$ kilometres.
 So besides being insignificant, the estimated effect of a higher socio-economics status on consolidation gains is also much less relevant.
-Thus, it appears that the highly selective consolidated Hungarian school system benefits high-ability students more than those from higher socio-economic background, if the latter benefit at all.
+Thus, it appears that the highly selective consolidated Hungarian school system benefits high-ability students more than those from higher socio-economic background.